 The scam has kept evolving adding newer and newer pictures on Instagram.
 Here are the ones that we have detected to appear so far:

-How to Remove RayBan Instagram Scam Virus you’re your Computer and Mobile Device
+How to Get Rid of RayBan Scam Virus on Instagram (PC and Mobile Removal)

 1. Restrict Facebook and Instagram additions groups and other types of entities to use your Instagram and Facebook account.